digitalspring/whitepaper/whitepaper.md

-Even if the message is encrypted beforehand (as in the case of PGP-encrypted emails), the middleman (and, thus, intelligence agencies) will still observe who is communicating with whom and, therefore, the social network.
+Even if the message is encrypted beforehand (as in the case of PGP-encrypted emails), the middleman (and, thus, intelligence agencies) will still observe who is communicating with whom and, therefore, the social graph.
 This information is usually called *metadata*, suggesting that it is not as valuable as "actual" data, although intelligence agencies mostly rely on exactly this data to analyze social behavior and to assess the potential risk an individual poses.
-Indeed, studies have shown that knowledge of a person's social network is already enough to draw various conclusions about him, such as his sexual orientation. [@gaydar]
+Indeed, studies have shown that knowledge of a person's social network is already enough to draw various conclusions about him, such as his sexual orientation.
+[@gaydar]

 The point, and our idea, is therefore to eliminate the middleman completely and have the sender pass his message on to the recipient